pillmuncher/yogic.cs/README.md

 ```csharp
 public static Ma fail(Subst subst)
 ```
-- Takes a substitution environment `subst` into a computation.
+- Takes a substitution environment `subst` into a monadic computation.
   Never succeeds.
 Immediately initiates backtracking.

 ```csharp
 public static Mf then(Mf mf, Mf mg)
 ```
-- Composes two computations sequentially.
+- Composes two continuations sequentially.

 ```csharp
 public static Mf and(params Mf[] mfs)
 ```
-- Composes multiple computations sequentially.
+- Composes multiple continuations sequentially.

 ```csharp
 public static Mf and_from_enumerable(IEnumerable<Mf> mfs)
 ```
-- Composes multiple computations sequentially from an enumerable.
+- Composes multiple continuations sequentially from an enumerable.

 ```csharp
 public static Mf choice(Mf mf, Mf mg)
 ```
-- Represents a choice between two computations.
+- Represents a choice between two monadic continuations.
-  Takes two computations `mf` and `mg` and returns a new computation that tries `mf`, and if that fails, falls back to `mg`.
+  Takes two continuations `mf` and `mg` and returns a new continuations that tries `mf`, and if that fails, falls back to `mg`.
 This defines a *choice point*.

 ```csharp
 public static Mf or(params Mf[] mfs)
 ```
-- Represents a choice between multiple computations.
+- Represents a choice between multiple monadic continuations.
   Takes a variable number of computations and returns a new computation that tries all of them in series with backtracking.
 This defines a *choice point*.

 ```csharp
 public static Mf or_from_enumerable(IEnumerable<Mf> mfs)
 ```
-- Represents a choice between multiple computations from an enumerable.
+- Represents a choice between multiple monadic continuations from an enumerable.
   Takes a sequence of computations `mfs` and returns a new computation that tries all of them in series with backtracking.
 This defines a *choice point*.

 ```csharp
 public static Mf not(Mf mf)
 ```
-- Negates the result of a computation.
+- Negates the result of a continuation.
-  Returns a new computation that succeeds if `mf` fails and vice versa.
+  Returns a new continuation that succeeds if `mf` fails and vice versa.

 ```csharp
 public static Mf unify(params ValueTuple<object, object>[] pairs)